Dersim massacre: Turkish military operations

 Around 25,000 troops were deployed to quell the rebellion.
 This task was substantially completed by the summer and the leaders of the rebellion, including tribal leader Seyid Riza, were hanged.
 However, remnants of the rebel forces continued to resist and the number of troops in the region was doubled.
 The area was also bombed from the air.
 The rebels continued to resist until they ran out of ammunition, in late 1938, by which time the region was devastated.

-According to Osman Pamukoğlu, a general in Turkish Army in the 1990s, Atatürk had given the operational order himself.
+According to Osman Pamukoğlu, formerly a general in the Turkish Army and an advocate of the depopulation of Kurdish-majority rural areas as part of the state's counterinsurgency strategy, Atatürk had given the operational order himself for the operation.

 1937

 First Dersim Operation

 On September 10–12, 1937, Seyid Riza came to the government building of the Erzincan Province for peace talks and was arrested.
 On the next day, he was transferred to the headquarters of the General Inspectorate at Elazığ and hanged with 6 (or 10) of his fellows on November 15–18, 1937 Ihsan Sabri Çağlayangil, who would later become foreign minister, arranged the trials and hanging of the leaders of the rebellion and some of their sons.